0xAtelerix/docs/technology.md

 ## Lifecycle of a transaction

-{consider breaking down a tx as a high level explainer -- making this up, if retained, needs building out}
+{consider breaking down a tx as a high level explainer &mdash; making this up, if retained, needs building out}

 1. Submission: The user submits a transaction through the dApp, which is routed to the Pelagos sequencing layer.

 2. Sequencing: The sequencer identifies the destination chain, aggregates transactions, orders them, and batches them for validation and execution.

-{totally confused by 3 -- is Erigon a da compiler of all the supported L1 and L2 states, or is it a mirror and state change happens there before occuring onchain??}
+{totally confused by 3 &mdash; is Erigon a da compiler of all the supported L1 and L2 states, or is it a mirror and state change happens there before occuring onchain??}

 3. State update and execution: Transactions are executed against the current state on the destination chain in a compact, modular manner using Erigon’s optimized pipelines.